Excitement, independence and some serious fun!

-At your first Pack meeting you may feel a bit shy to begin with but it won’t take long to get to know everyone.
-You’ll learn the Scout Salute, the Handshake, the Motto, the Grand Howl, Pack Calls, the Cub Scout Law and the Cub Scout Promise.
+At your first Unit meeting you may feel a bit shy to begin with, but it won’t take long to get to know everyone.
+You’ll learn the Scout Salute, the Handshake, the Motto, the Grand Howl and the Cub Scout Law and the Cub Scout Promise.
 The leaders will help you.
 You’ll soon be making friends with the other Cub Scouts and having a terrific time!

-You will also learn heaps of useful things that will help you when you move up to the older Scouting Sections, as well as throughout your entire life.
+You will also learn lots of useful things that will help you as you move up to the older Scouting Sections, as well as throughout your entire life, including:

 - Awareness of the local community